puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Any`

-(optional) The number of child server processes created on startup Defaults is '2'
+The number of child server processes created on startup

 Default value: '2'